wxg4net/awesome-revelation/README.md

             if client.focus then client.focus:raise() end
         end),

-    **NOTE:** Always double check this key binding syntax against the version of Awesome that you are using.
+    **NOTE:** Always double check the key binding syntax against the version of Awesome which you are using.

- 4. Reload rc.lua and try the keybinding __Modkey + e__
+ 4. Restart Awesome (usually __Modkey + Control + r__) and try the keybinding __Modkey + e__.

- It should bring all clients to the current tags on all screens and set the layout to fair.
+ It should bring up all clients from the current tags on all screens and set the layout to fair.
- You  can focus clients with __cursor__ then press the __left__ button to select, or you can direct focus on the client by pressing the corresponding key shown in the hint box.
+ You can focus clients with the __cursor__ keys, and then press the __left__ button to select, or you can directly focus a client by pressing the corresponding key shown in the hint box.
-Press the mouse right button to zoom the client or __Escape__ to abort.
+ Press the right mouse button to zoom the client or __Escape__ to abort.

 ### Configuration
  Revelation's configuration is done through the init() function